Becoming an AHG Professional Member

 The Application Process

 The process of applying for professional membership requires several hours of your time and effort, but is really quite simple.
-When you feel ready or when it is suggested by a teacher that you have met the criteria for professional membership, you simply request the application from the office (for which there is a $10 fee).
+When you feel ready or when it is suggested by a teacher that you have met the criteria for professional membership, you simply download the application HERE.
 The application consists of a variety of questions about your practice as well as clinical scenarios for you to respond to.
 In addition, you are required to submit three comprehensive case histories from your practice, and three letters of recommendation from your primary herb teachers or other herbalists or health professionals (preferably but not necessarily herbalists) with whom you have a working relationship.
 These are all collected by you and submitted along with your application and a non-refundable application fee ($75 for members, $125 for non-members).
 The applications are reviewed in the AHG office to make sure they are complete, and are then copied and sent to the five members of the Admissions Committee for review.

-Applications can be requested at any time by emailing the AHG office.
-The application process operates on a cyclical basis: Every three months we send out the application to a new group of candidates; at the same time we are receiving completed applications from the previous group.
+Applications can be downloaded at anytime, however the application process operates on a cyclical basis: Every three months a new application is released; at the same time we are receiving completed applications from the previous group.
 As a result, each candidate has three months to complete and return their materials to the AHG office.
 Should a candidate submit a completed application within this time-frame but lack one or more letters of recommendation, we will hold the application for up to three months to allow extra time to obtain these.
+The current application cycle ends April 15, 2015.

 Once received by the Admissions Committee, applications are reviewed for a set of 15 specified objective criteria.
 Each of these criteria is evaluated on a 1-5 Leikert scale, and a score is determined for the applicant.
 David Winston, the current Director of Admissions reviews all scoring for consistency and contacts admissions committee members if there are any questions or concerns about a review or an applicant.
 He then collates the individual scores to determine whether the applicant has been accepted as a professional member.
 A minimum score in each category, and an overall score must be achieved to be accepted as a professional member.
 This process typically takes 8-12 weeks.